-It is paced well so that there are a lot of places to stop along the way for photos and to learn more about the area.
-The first stop for us was at this massive tree which you could climb if you felt like it.
+It is paced well with a lot of places to stop along the way for photos and to learn more about the area.
+The first stop for us was at this massive tree, which you could climb if you felt like it.

 After taking 15 minutes hanging out with Stanley, we had to say goodbye and continue on the hike.

 The hike heads across the property, which just continues to get more and more beautiful.
 There is even a large grass area where they have movies during the summer and where they hold weddings.

 We then made it to the next section of animals, which included a mini horse, zebras, and water buffalo.
 Here are a few pictures.

 After feeding the animals, we went to my second favorite part of the tour, the Cave of the Four Horsemen.

 This national historical spot is one of the best-preserved cave paintings I have ever seen.
 It was done in the 1700s, and it is beautiful.